kpentland/kpentland.github.io/profile.md

 - **Duration:** 2020 - 2021
 - **Courses:**
   - Multivariable Calculus (MA259) and Mathematical Methods and Modelling (MA145) - 2022/23
-  - Stochastic modelling and random processes (MA933), Brownian motion (MA4F7), and Intro to PDEs (MA250) - 2021/22
+  - Stochastic Modelling and Random Processes (MA933), Brownian Motion (MA4F7), and Intro to PDEs (MA250) - 2021/22
   - Intro to PDEs (MA250), Algorithms (CS260), and Introduction to Mathematical Biology (MA256) - 2020/21
 - **Additional Duties:** Exam marking and invigilation.